The Importance of Professional Supervision

 Professional Supervisor and Wellbeing Coach

 Laverne is a professional supervisor and coach in private practice.
 She has a wealth of experience as a practitioner, supervisor, educator and manager in health, palliative care and community services and is passionate about supporting youth and families, particularly those experiencing loss or living with a life-threatening illness.

 Laverne trained as a counsellor before moving into health, management and supervision and has worked in a range of environments spending most of her career in cancer services.
 Laverne utilises an integrated approach drawing on both counselling and coaching skills to assist clients with well-being strategies to help manage the challenges that grief, loss and change can bring.
-As a supervisor and educator she is a keen developer of people and huge advocate for self-care valuing diversity, community and empowerment for those she works with.
+As a supervisor and educator, she is a keen developer of people and a huge advocate for self-care valuing diversity, community and empowerment for those she works with.